microsoft/terminal/doc/specs/#492 - Default Terminal/spec.md

 1. Using the established settings, the console system transparently starts, delegates itself to the updated console, switches itself into ConPTY mode, and a copy of Windows Terminal launches with the first tab open to host the command-line client application.
     - **NOTE:** I'm not precluding 3rd party registrations of either the delegation updated console nor the delegation terminal.
 It is our intention to allow either or both of these pieces to be replaced to the user's desires.
 The example is for brevity of our golden path and motivation for this scenario.
 1. The user is able to interact with the command-line client application as they would with the original console host.
-    - The user receives the additional benefit that short-running executions of a command-line application may not "blink in and disappear" as they do today when a user runs something like `ipconfig` from the runbox.
+    - The user receives the additional benefit that short-running executions of a command-line application may not "blink in and disappear" as they do today when a user runs something like `ipconfig` from the run dialog.
 The Terminal's default states tend to leave the tab open and say that the client has exited.
 This would allow a Run Dialog `ipconfig` user an improved experience over the default console host state of disappearing quickly.
 1. If any portion of the delegation fails, we will progressively degrade back to a `conhost` style Win32+GDI UX and nothing will be different from before.

 The settings experience includes: